BKN8T/KN8Tool/README.md

 - **John the Ripper:** Used for password cracking; KN8Tool prompts for installation and downloads the RockYou wordlist if needed.
 - **SQLmap:** Used for SQL injection tests.
 If not installed, the user is prompted to install it.
 - **Metasploit Framework (msf):** Used for finding and exploiting security vulnerabilities.
 If not installed, the user is prompted to install it.
+- **Hydra:** Used for password cracking and authentication attempts.
+If it is not installed, the user is prompted to install it, and appropriate dictionary files are used.
 ---